Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safe Learning Has (Almost) Zero Duality Gap

-where in the case of the discounted problem $T$ is allowed to take the value infinity and $\gamma\in(0,1)$ and for the episodic task $\gamma=1$.
-Problem \eqref{eqn_parametric_lagrangian} can be therefore be solved with classic reinforcement learning algorithms such as policy gradient \cite{williams1992simple,sutton2000policy,paternain2018stochastic} or actor-critic methods \cite{konda2000actor}.
-Notice that the reward $r_\lambda(s,a)$ is similar to that defined in \eqref{eqn_risk_aware_reward}.
-However, in principle there need not be a relation between the weights $w_i$ and the constraints $c_i$.
-Yet, there is.
-Which justifies the use of relaxations to solve constrained reinforcement learning problems as done in~\cite{howard1972risk, geibel2005risk} .
-We discuss this relation in Section \ref{sec_non_parametric}.

 Having established that the relaxation proposed allows a relatively easy computation of the dual problem associated with \eqref{eqn_optimization_problem}, we focus on understanding the advantages of working in the dual domain.
-First of all, notice that the dual function (cf., \eqref{eqn_parametric_dual_function}) is a point-wise maximum of linear functions, and therefore it is convex \cite[Section 3.2.3]{boyd2004convex}.
+First, notice that the dual function (cf., \eqref{eqn_parametric_dual_function}) is a point-wise maximum of linear functions, and therefore it is convex \cite[Section 3.2.3]{boyd2004convex}.
 Hence, solving the problem in the dual domain is simple since gradient descent on the multipliers finds the optimal dual variable.
-However, in general, the dual problem only provides an upper bound on the solution of~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted}.
-The difference between the dual optimum and the solutions of~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted} is termed the duality gap.
-Despite~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted} being non-convex we show in Section~\ref{sec_params} that the duality gap is arbitrarily small for a sufficiently rich parametrization.
-This implies that, for the optimal value of $\lambda$, maximizing~\eqref{eqn_parametric_lagrangian} is equivalent to solving~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted}.
-In Section~\ref{sec_pd} this result is exploited to establish the convergence of a {primal-dual} algorithm to learn a $(1-\delta)$-safe policy.
+However, in general, the dual problem only provides an upper bound on the solution of~\eqref{P:parametric}.
+The difference between the dual optimum~\eqref{P:dual_parametric} and the solutions of~\eqref{P:parametric} is termed the duality gap.
+Despite~\eqref{P:parametric} being non-convex we show in Section~\ref{sec_params} that the duality gap is arbitrarily small for a sufficiently rich parametrization.
+This implies that, for the optimal value of $\lambda$, maximizing~\eqref{eqn_parametric_lagrangian} is equivalent to solving~\eqref{P:parametric}.

-In the rest of this section we focus in showing that the duality gap can be made arbitrarily small for rich enough parameterization (Section \ref{sec_params}), before doing so, we require an auxiliary result regarding the case where the policies are not parametrized.
-Instead, they are arbitrary probabilities in the space of probability measures over the state-action space.
-We show that in this space, the safe-learning problem has zero duality gap.
+In the rest of this section, we focus in showing that the duality gap can be made arbitrarily small for rich enough parameterization (Section \ref{sec_params}), before doing so, we require an auxiliary result regarding the case where policies are stochastic kernels.
+We show that in this case, the safe-learning problem has zero duality gap.
 This is the subject of Section \ref{sec_non_parametric}.